Guidelines for Child Study and Human Development

 need not take the form of a written project (although it could).

 The ASP might take the form of a film, a play, artwork, performance

 The ASP could also take a written form, with a minimum of 35 pages in

 length.
 The ASP might be an applied

-extension of a project a student has undertaken as part of CD fieldwork, a
+extension of a project a student has undertaken as part of CD applied experience, a

 spinoff that complements and extends a project undertaken in another course or a